-Do not travel to Honduras due to COVID-19.
-Reconsider travel to Honduras due to crime.
+Reconsider travel to Honduras due to COVID-19 and crime.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Read the Department of State’s COVID-19 page before you plan any international travel.

 The Centers for Disease Control and Prevention (CDC) has issued a Level 4 Travel Health Notice for Honduras due to COVID-19.

 Honduras has resumed most transportation options (including airport operations and re-opening of borders) and business operations (including schools).
 Other improved conditions have been reported within Honduras.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Honduras.

 Do not travel to:

 Violent crime, such as homicide and armed robbery, is common.
 Violent gang activity, such as extortion, violent street crime, rape, and narcotics and human trafficking, is widespread.
 Local police and emergency services lack sufficient resources to respond effectively to serious crime.